rahultoppur/CUDA/module_1_C/part1/README.md

 You are encouraged to use a tool like `valgrind` to make sure you don't have any memory leaks in your final implementation.

-Some starter code has been provided for you.
-Feel free to create any other helper functions you need for this assignment.